THE COMMAND STAFF OF THE DEPARTMENT IS COMPRISED OF THE CHIEF OF POLICE AND A LIEUTENANT.

 In his spare time Chief Lutz enjoys fishing, hunting, and playing baseball.
 Chief Lutz is married with three children.

-Lieutenant Braxton Ditty is a Central Pennsylvania native who graduated from Upper Dauphin High School in 2005.
+Lieutenant Braxton Ditty is a Central Pennsylvania native who graduated from Upper Dauphin Area High School in 2005.
 Lt.
 Ditty has over 19 years of experience in various forms of public safety to include Fire, EMS, Police and Emergency Management services.
-In 2008, he attended Harrisburg Area Community College police academy where he received the physical fitness award for his class.
+In 2008, he attended Harrisburg Area Community College's police academy where he achieved the physical fitness award for his class.

 Upon graduating from the police academy, Lieutenant Ditty was hired by the Newberry Township Police Department.

 In addition to performing his normal duties, he formally instructed the T.E.A.M. program to students at Red Mill Elementary School and is now the program coordinator for the department.
 He was also specially trained as a standardized field sobriety instructor and Drug Recognition Expert.
 In 2010, he was assigned to the Criminal Investigative Division as a Detective where he was responsible for investigating various crimes against persons and/or property with case preparation for the successful prosecution of offenders.
 As a Detective, he was also the Department's primary evidence custodian responsible for proper documentation, storage and destruction of evidence and property.
 Lt.
 Ditty received the 2013 Officer of the Year Award from the Pennsylvania Shield and Square Organization for his role in handling an armed, suicidal subject who was experiencing a mental health crisis.
 He also received the 2017 Officer of Year Award presented by the VFW Post 537.